jack-y/seneca-entity-crud-now-on-GitLab/README.md

 You can pass `base`, `zone` and `name` of your entity namespace as optional arguments to override the options.

+You can pass a `joins` value to process deep reading from IDs contained in the entities.
+See the [joins][] feature.

 ### select

 A **select** optional argument can be added to the pattern: `select: {... some filters ...}` .
 If no select argument is provided, an empty select object is used.
 The select argument support the standard Seneca query format: